Stay up to date

 - i) Executive managers who chart corporate strategy and monitor company goals.

-- ii) The security and IT employees accountable for the daily operation, maintenance and monitoring of the security system and cloud database.
+- ii) The security and IT employees are accountable for the daily operation, maintenance and monitoring of the security system and cloud database.

 iii) The end-users, employees and data owners who use the company’s IT applications on a day-to-day basis.

-Post implementation review of security framework and technologies
+Post-implementation review of security framework and technologies

 Developing network security technologies is not a one-time process.
-As businesses grow and expand and technology advance, the continually changing environment requires that security architecture be continuously monitored and modified as necessary.
+As businesses grow and expand and technology advances, the continually changing environment requires that security architecture be continuously monitored and modified as necessary.
 Best practices for a company’s security system should be tested and validated periodically to ensure it continues to meet business needs.

 The hardware and software resources architects use to deploy, run, and monitor network security should regularly be checked and fine-tuned to confirm optimum performance.